swiftlang/swift-for-wasm-examples/AudioWorkstation/README.md

 ## Requirements

-WebAssembly support in Swift is available for preview in latest 6.2 Development snapshots at [swift.org/download](https://www.swift.org/download).
+WebAssembly support in Swift is available for preview in Swift 6.2 development snapshots at [swift.org/download](https://www.swift.org/download).
 Follow instructions on that page for installing `swiftly` and run `swiftly install 6.2-snapshot` after that.

 ## How to Build and Run